Speed Racer: The Next Generation: Premise

 The series follows the adventures of an orphan teenager named Speed who dreams of being a famed car racer like the one he is named after.
 He takes a bus to the elite Racing Academy, founded by the Racer family, and soon experiences the difficulties of fitting in and competing with X, the best racer/student in the school, and Speed Racer's son.
-Spritle himself is now the headmaster.
-In the pilot movie, Speed discovers that he is the other son of Speed Racer, meaning that X is his brother.